touzet/pampa/README.md

 ### Error margin (-e)

 The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
 We employ it to set an upper bound on the deviation between a peak and the theoretical mass of the marker peptide.
 This option is mandatory, and can be expressed in Daltons or in ppm.
- -  If the value is smaller than 1, it is assumed to be in Da.
+ -  If the value is smaller than 1, it is assumed to be in Da (Daltons).
 In this case, recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.
- -  If the value is larger than 1, it is assumend to be in ppm.
-In this case, recommended values are  XXfor maldi TOF, and 5 for maldi FT.
+ -  If the value is larger than 1, it is assumed to be in ppm (parts per million).
+In this case, recommended values are 50 for maldi TOF, and 5 for maldi FTICR.

 ### Output files (-o)